elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ### Why use ndarrays as opposed to Python lists?

 Ndarrays are fast because vectorized oporations can be performed on them.
-Let's say you have a list and you want to multiple every element in the list by 5.
+Let's say you have a list and you want to multiply every element in the list by 5.
-A standard Python approach would be to write a loop that iterates through the elements of the list and multiples each one by 5.
+A standard Python approach would be to write a loop that iterates through the elements of the list and multiply each one by 5.
-However, if your data were instead represented as an ndarray, you can multiple every element in the ndarray by 5 simultaneously.
+However, if your data were instead represented as an ndarray, you can multiply every element in the ndarray by 5 simultaneously.

 ```python
     import numpy as np